 5. Montana

 Montana also has no state or local rent control laws.
-Landlords have the freedom to set any rent price and increase it as they see fit—just not during the lease, unless it’s written in the agreement.
+Landlords can set any rent price and increase it as they see fit—just not during the lease unless it’s written in the agreement.

-The state also doesn’t impose caps on late fees.
+The state also doesn’t cap late fees.
 In Montana, as long as it’s in the lease, landlords can decide what works best for them, giving them extra leverage to manage late payments effectively.

-A simple 3-day notice is all it takes to start eviction procedures in Montana if tenants don’t pay up.
-Even for lease violations, notice periods are generally short.
+If tenants don’t pay up, a simple 3-day notice is all it takes to start eviction procedures in Montana.
+Notice periods are generally short, even for lease violations.
 For things like unauthorized pets or property damage, only 3 days notice is required.

 6. Ohio

-A recent law in Ohio bans rent control both at the local and state level.
-This gives landlords the freedom to set and raise rent prices at their own discretion, as long as they play by the rules of their lease agreements.
+A recent law in Ohio bans rent control at the local and state levels.
+This gives landlords the freedom to set and raise rent prices at their own discretion as long as they follow the rules of their lease agreements.

-In Ohio, removing problematic tenants can be done fast.
-For non-payment of rent, you only need a 3-day notice to pay or vacate, violation of lease terms requires a 30-day notice to remedy or vacate, and engaging in illegal activities also requires just a 3-day notice to vacate.
+In Ohio, removing problematic tenants can be done quickly.
+For non-payment of rent, you only need a 3-day notice to pay or vacate.
+Violation of lease terms requires a 30-day notice to remedy or vacate, and engaging in illegal activities also requires just a 3-day notice to vacate.

 Ohio’s law on security deposits walks a fine line—landlords can ask for them but need to tread carefully, returning them within 30 days post-move-out, minus any deductions for damage or unpaid rent.